-Audio-only streams based on the latter two formats carried within the containers indicated in Table 4 SHALL also be supported.
+Audio-only streams based on the latter two formats can be carried either using Audio Data Transport Stream (ADTS) [67] or within the MPEG-2 TS and MP4 containers.

 Usage of MPEG-1 Audio Layer III is restricted to audio-only streams, i.e. it will not be used for audiovisual streams, either broadband or broadcast.